 Our Mission

-The mission of the Digital Convergence team is to provide quality digital resources, professional learning,
+The mission of the Instruction Support Services team is to provide quality digital resources, professional learning, and instructional support for teachers in the Hall County School District.

 Who We Are